 Keeping an eye on nutrient absorption is important because:

 Nutrient absorption can vary.
 The amount of nutrients that your body absorbs (from food) can range from 10% to 90%.
 Because your body depends on scores of nutrients to function at an an optimal level, making sure that you’re absorbing nutrients properly is a key influencer when it comes to overall well-being.
-And when you’re not absorbing nutrients properly over a prolonged period of time, you’ll definitely begin to notice and it may not be pretty.
+And when you’re not absorbing nutrients properly over a prolonged period of time, you’ll definitely begin to notice.

 Labels don’t give you the full story.
 Food labels are great, and you should read them carefully as often as you can, but they don’t always tell the whole story about the nutrition facts associated with the food you’re eating.